HMHS Britannic: Characteristics

-The original dimensions of Britannic were similar to those of her older sisters, but her dimensions were altered whilst still on the building stocks after the loss of Titanic.
+The original dimensions of Britannic were similar to those of her older sisters, but by October 1911 her breadth was increased to 94 feet from end to end over her sisters' 92 feet and 6 inches.
 With a gross tonnage of 48,158, she surpassed her older sisters in terms of internal volume, but this did not make her the largest passenger ship in service at that time; the German held this title with a significantly higher tonnage.

 The Olympic-class ships were propelled by a combined system of two triple-expansion steam engines which powered the three-bladed outboard wing propellers whilst a low-pressure steam turbine used steam exhausted from the two reciprocating engines to power the central four-bladed propeller giving a maximum speed of 23 knots.